crate/crate/docs/general/dml.rst

 files or files that are available over the network.

 The supported data formats are JSON and CSV.
 The format is inferred from the file extension, if possible.
-Alternatively the format can also be provided as an option (see :ref:`with_option`).
+Alternatively the format can also be provided as an option (see :ref:`sql-copy-from-with`).
 If the format is not provided and cannot be inferred from the file extension, it will be processed as JSON.

 JSON files must contain a single JSON object per line.